-From the number of calls I receive and reports I read, attracting enough qualified applicants is not getting easier.
-Here’s 8 essential tips for attracting more qualified workers.
+From the number of calls I receive and reports I read, attracting skilled workers is not getting easier.
+Here’s 8 essential ways to find qualified employees.

 Stop recruiting like it’s still 1970.
 It’s 2014 -act like it.
 You are doing business in a new time and place.
 With few exceptions, most businesses are reliant on technology.
 If they aren’t, their customers, clients, and patients sure are.
-Hiring processes that worked for the low-tech, manual-labor based worker must be replaced with best practices to acquire and retain skilled and high-tech workers.
+Hiring processes that worked for the low-tech, manual-labor based worker must be replaced with best practices to start attracting skilled workers and enticing them to stay.

 Recruit 24/7/365.
 No matter how hard you fight it, employee turnover is inevitable.
 You can’t start each job search from scratch anymore because it takes too much time to find qualified workers just-in-time.
 Every business needs a pool of qualified workers they can tap when needed.

 Establish your “employer” brand.
 Market to job candidates like you appeal to your best customer.
 Top talent has choices.
 When the right candidate arrives at your recruitment doorstep, what does he see?
 A great place to work or just another place to pick up a paycheck?

 Close the black hole of applications.
 Treat candidates with respect.
 One of the biggest job applicant complaints is the lack of response from companies after they apply.
 Is that anyway to appeal to a prospective employee?
 If you are fortunate enough to find a qualified employee, then a prompt, personal response is essential.
 Waiting until everyone from the receptionist to the hiring manager has a chance to review the application and sign off on it before acknowledging an applicant’s interest is a sure way to let the big catch get away.
 Like prospective customers, job applicants (qualified or not) expect and deserve a response to their inquiries.
 And the time tolerance for responding is not days and weeks but hours or minute.